i0ankurmehta/Hey-I-m-Ankur-/README.md

 # Hey!
 I'm Ankur!

-This is me now
+This is me now presently.

-I'm an beginner-level programmer, striving every day to enhance my skills and knowledge."
+• I'm an beginner-level programmer, striving every day to enhance my skills and knowledge."

-I like to use a variety of useful computer technologies and build awesome projects.
+• I like to use a variety of useful computer technologies and build awesome projects.

-I'm passionate about reading for knowledge and skilled in art, particularly drawing.
+• I'm passionate about reading for knowledge and skilled in art, particularly drawing.

-I used to dream of being a writer.
+• I used to dream of being a writer.
 But the reality made me have to learn a technology💻,

-My proficiency in technology led me to integrate it with my skills,
+• My proficiency in technology led me to integrate it with my skills,

-allowing me to constantly create something new.
+• Allowing me to constantly create something new.

 luckily I slowly fell in love with it. ❤️
-Talking about Personal Stuffs:
+~ Talking about Personal Stuffs:

-👨‍🏛 I am currently a student of CT University.
+• 👨‍🏛 I am currently a student of CT University.

-💻 Major is Computer Science and Technology.
+• 💻 Major is Computer Science and Technology.

-🌱 I'm currently learning Web development and Cyber Security.
+• 🌱 I'm currently learning Web development and Cyber Security.

-🤔 My hobbies include reading, drawing, gaming, and exercising.
+• 🤔 My hobbies include reading, drawing, gaming, and exercising.

-💼 I'm a Dedicated Developer, Lifelong Learner, and Ambitious Student on the Road to Excellence.
+• 💼 I'm a Dedicated Developer, Lifelong Learner, and Ambitious Student on the Road to Excellence.

-💬 If you have any questions, just ask me.
+• 💬 If you have any questions, just ask me.

-This is my email:
+• This is my email:

 ankurmehta896@gmail.com